-Last week, we talked about worship and life in the church and how we continually fail, which is why we need to worship - to confess our sins, hear the absolution, remember our Baptism, hear the words of the Gospel, take in Christ's body and blood.
+We take for granted the freedom to worship - to gather in our church, to confess our sins, hear the absolution, remember our Baptism, hear the words of the Gospel, take in Christ's body and blood.
 As we heard Jesus say last week, "Whoever feeds on My flesh and drinks My blood has eternal life."
-Those who don't, there is no life in you.
+And for those who don't, there is no life in you.
+And yet, our society takes this gift for granted.

-As I said last week, paraphrasing C. S. Lewis, either what we do here is of no importance and we are all wasting our time, or it is infinitely important, because this is where God actually comes to us.
+Paraphrasing C. S. Lewis, either what we do here is of no importance and we are all wasting our time, or it is infinitely important, because this is where God actually comes to us.
 The one thing God and life in the church cannot be is marginally important.
 It is everything or it is nothing.